 Morphine – People who chronically use or abuse morphine can cause irreversible damage to their vital organs.
 Excessive use threatens the respiratory system, putting users at risk of breathing problems, and the cardiovascular system, which brings on chest pains, collapsed veins, and abnormally low blood pressure.
 Chronic morphine users may have a hard time passing urine or feel pain while urinating.
 They also may have renal damage.

-Oxycodone – Chronic oxycodone users may develop a physical and psychological dependence over the long-term.
+Oxycodone – Chronic oxycodone users may develop a physical and psychological dependence over the long term.
 Users may have trouble sleeping, experience changes in balance, depersonalization, and mood swings, among other problems.
 Paranoia, depression, and hallucinations have been associated with long-term oxycodone use.
-Serious consequences can result from long-term use of oxycodone that contains acetaminophen.
+Serious consequences can result from the long-term use of oxycodone which contains acetaminophen.
 Kidney and liver failure have been associated with the use of this drug as well as cardiac arrest, heart failure, low blood pressure, seizures, suicidal ideations, and more.

 Percocet – Prolonged use of Percocet, a combination of oxycodone and acetaminophen, can cause structural and functional changes in the brain.
 Chronic users may experience lightheadedness, difficulty concentrating, or memory loss as a result of changes in the brain.
 Psychological challenges include depression, paranoia, confusion, insomnia, hallucinations, and personality disorder.
 Users also could exhibit mood swings, introverted behavior, and other behavioral changes.